rohitkrai03/rhte-devconsole-lab/service-binding.md

 - Install the Database Operator using an OperatorSource
   - Click on the `+` icon in the upper right side of the masthead header to open YAML editor.
-  - In the YAML editor enter following -
+  - In the YAML editor enter the following -
     ```yaml
     apiVersion: operators.coreos.com/v1
     kind: OperatorSource